-The best motivational factor for nurse anesthetist jobs is, out of all nursing professionals, CRNAs are paid the most salary on an average among all other nurses.
-Thus, a CRNA or a nurse anesthetist gets higher salary in the jobs with a proper schooling.
+The best motivational factor for nurse anesthetist jobs is, out of all nursing professionals, CRNAs are paid the most salary on average among all other nurses.
+Thus, a CRNA or a nurse anesthetist gets a higher salary in the jobs with proper schooling.
 The exception is the anesthesiologists.

 Here is a comparative study among all nursing fields.